 • Projects move faster because in-stock options are available

-• Spaces function better because they are designed around needs with a broader range of available solutions
+• Spaces function better because they are designed around actual needs

 In many cases, businesses save up to 80 percent by incorporating pre-owned inventory strategically.